203 (number)

 203 (two hundred [and] three) is the natural number following 202 and preceding 204.

 In mathematics

 203 is the seventh Bell number, giving the number of partitions of a set of size 6.
-203 different triangles can be made from three rods with integer lengths of at most 12, and 203 integer squares (not necessarily of unit size) can be found in a staircase-shaped polyomino formed by stacks of unit squares of heights ranging from 1 to 12.
+203 integer squares (not necessarily of unit size) can be found in a staircase-shaped polyomino formed by stacks of unit squares of heights ranging from 1 to 12.
+203 different triangles can be made from three rods with integer lengths of at most 12.